What Is Yoga?

 one on one or group

-Private classes can be held in Randwick or at a home residence.
+Private classes can be organised in a public or private location or home residence.